purpleidea/flabbergast/kws-vm.md

      r : Any = box(value : Unit)

 ### Capture
-Create a function that will return a provided value.
+Create a definition that will return a provided value.

-     r : Function = capture(value : Any)
+     r : Definition = capture(value : Any)

 ### Conditional
 Perform the block specified if the condition is true.